Automattic/jetpack/readme.txt

 * Protect: improve detection of IP on servers using custom IP Headers.
 * Revue Block: update the layout of the default placeholder appearing when you first insert the block.
 * Widgets: improve performance of the Search and Milestone widgets.
+* WordAds: improve performance of the display of all ads.
 * WordPress.com Toolbar: log user out of WordPress.com when attempting to log out from the site.

 **Improved compatibility**